 In our model, we assume that each fishery has exclusive access to a fish stock, that stocks quickly equilibrate in response to harvest, and that fisheries change their harvest rates slowly by small increments.
-With no discounting, these appear to be ideal conditions for managers to implement policies.
+With no discounting, these appear to be ideal conditions for managers to implement socially optimal policies.
 The fishery includes fishers and governing bodies of the stock, thus rents are defined as landing value minus variable operating cost and government subsidy20.
-The stock grows logistically, while the benefit from harvest exhibits diminishing return.
-This scenario exhibits the hallmarks of complex adaptive systems2: individual fisheries adapt locally, with a time-scale separation between resource and strategy dynamics, resulting in global patterns that are not necessarily optimal or unimodal.
-The model solutions are expressed in Equation 1 as F*=log2(F*/FMSY), or the log ratio of harvest rates F* over the harvest rate of maximum sustainable yield (FMSY), the rate that results in the highest possible sustained harvest.
-This normalized form makes different fisheries comparableconveniently takes the value of 0 when the fishery harvests at FMSY, is negative when harvesting below FMSY, and is positive when harvesting above FMSY The solutions are determined by three factors: 1.) ln(MSY[kg]), 2.) , the cost/benefit ratio (operating cost+subsidy)/landing value), and 3.) a scaling factor each.
+The stock grows logistically, while the benefit from harvest exhibits diminishing return (natural log of harvest).
+The model solutions (see Methods for derivations) are expressed in Equation 1 as F*=log2(F*/FMSY), or the log ratio of harvest rates F* over the harvest rate of maximum sustainable yield (FMSY), the rate that results in the highest possible sustained harvest.
+This normalized form makes different fisheries comparable; conveniently, it takes the value of 0 when the fishery harvests at FMSY, is negative when harvesting below FMSY, and is positive when harvesting above FMSY (F*=1 if the stock is deterministically harvested to extinction in finite time).
+The solutions are determined by three factors: 1.) ln(MSY[kg]), 2.) , the cost/benefit ratio (operating cost+subsidy)/landing value), and 3.) a scaling factor that approximates the number of fisheries in each geopolitical region (see Methods).

 Equation 1